Rent Office Meatpacking District

 Meatpacking District

-The Meatpacking District is roughly bounded by West 14th Street to the north, Gansevoort Street to the south, Hudson Street to the east, and the Hudson River to the west.
-Some sources extend these boundaries slightly, with the Meatpacking Business Improvement District including the area up to West 17th Street to the north, Eighth Avenue to the east, and Horatio Street to the south.
+The Meatpacking District is roughly bounded by West 16th Street to the north, Ninth Avenue and Hudson Street to the east, Gansevoort Street to the south, and West Street and 11th Avenue to the west.
+However, the Meatpacking Business Improvement District extends these borders further north to West 17th Street, east to Eighth Avenue, and south to Horatio Street.[1]

 Types of Buildings